anudeep-bonagiri/hackRice15/WARP.md

 ### Technology Integration
 - If using MongoDB Atlas: Set up with $50 student credit or free tier
-- If using Auth0: Implement social sign-in, MFA, or passwordless login
 - If using Gemini API: Focus on language understanding, data analysis, or content generation
 - If using Cloudflare: Leverage Workers AI, C3, or object storage